 When lying becomes a habit, it leads to one of the two outcomes, and both are not mutually exclusive: the liar becomes fidgety with a wavering mind, or, they become aggressive with a depressed mind.
 Constant lying puts a tremendous burden on them to remember, to protect information, to bear the load of false information, and to live a false identity.

 Over time, impatience, aggression, withdrawal, artificiality, depression, self-doubt, low self-esteem, insecurity, and the rest find a permanent home in the mind of a liar.

 3. To gain attention

-It was not just greed that triggered the greatest corporate scandals in the world, it was also about an inherent, an innate, an obtuse sense of gaining more power and control.
+It was not just greed that triggered the greatest corporate scandals in the world, it was also about an inherent, innate, and obtuse sense of gaining more power and control.

 I remember reading stories of a certain hunter during my childhood.
-This hunter would come to the village and make up stories on how he gallantly killed a lion with his fists alone, or courageously wasted a bear with just a small knife and so forth.
+This hunter would come to the village and make up stories about how he gallantly killed a lion with his fists alone, or courageously wasted a bear with just a small knife, and so forth.
 All the villagers would gather around him to listen to his fascinating, if not fantastical, accounts of valor and bravery.
 He got attention and respect.
-If this formula works for the liar, he continues to lie till eternity.
+If this formula works for the liar, he continues to lie for eternity.